Baduit/Pokedle/README.md

 # Pokedle
 Your second daily dose of Pokemon

+Todo: add link when this is live

+I was inspired by [Loldle](https://loldle.net/classic) to do it, but when I had the idea [Pokédle](https://pokedle.net/classic) was not created yet.
+After I worked on this (some time passed), I checked and now it exists.
+I decided to finish it anyway, and at least it made me practice a bit rust and learn to use [pyo3](https://crates.io/crates/pyo3).

 ## Notes on pyoc (the crate used for the Python bindings)
 * Having to add the module by hand and not just tag functions and classes is error prone (easy to forget something, difference between the lib name and module name), it's rust, not C++.
 For example the wasm bindings works very well without having to define a module like this
 * Not beeing to really use enum (can only have c-enum) feels clunky, but I understand that Python can't use union by value (there is maybe another way to do it but haven't found it in the project/doc)